banesullivan/scooby/README.md

 ### Solving Mysteries

 Are you struggling with the mystery of whether or not code is being executed in IPython, Jupyter, or normal Python?
-Try using some of Scooby's investigative functions to solve these kinds of mysteries:
+Try using some of scooby's investigative functions to solve these kinds of mysteries:

 ```py